derrabus/php-ereg-shim/README.md

 ## Purpose and limitations

-This library can be helpful if you need to migrate a legacy codebase to php 7.0 quickly.
+This library can be helpful if you need to quicky migrate a legacy codebase to php 7.0 and beyond.
 It will be slower than the native implementation and is not intended to be a permanent solution.
 Code that depends on the ereg extension should be refactored to use the corresponding PCRE functions instead.

 The library has been developed against the test suite of the php 5.6 ereg extension in order to get as close to the original behavior as possible.
 While